 If you’ve ever brought a new puppy home, you know how much fun it can be.
 Everything about them is cute — from the way they waddle around the house and tip over to the look on their face when they’re about to fall asleep — plus their paws smell like tortilla chips.
 But owning a puppy also leads to a million questions.
 You’ll wonder what’s okay to let them eat.
-(Grass?
+Grass?
 A little.
 Your roommate’s CBD gummies?
-Definitely not.)
+Definitely not.
+CBD for dogs?
+Maybe, after talking with your vet.
 And just know that they’re gonna try to eat another animal’s poop.
 (It’s okay if you don’t catch them in time.
 They can handle it.)

 “What to feed your puppy is a question I get almost every single day,” says Dr. Karie Anne Johnson, a mobile veterinarian and co-founder of VIP Vet Visit.
-She and the other vets we spoke to all recommend choosing a puppy food that has been thoroughly researched and tested for nutritional adequacy.
-Richardson also suggests confirming that whatever food you buy says that the diet “meets the nutritional profiles for growth or all life stages.”
+She and the other vets we spoke to all recommend choosing puppy food that has been thoroughly researched and tested for nutritional adequacy by the Association of American Feed Control Officials and meets the organization’s standards.
+All of the puppy food recommended below meets or exceeds AAFCO standards.

 Large- and giant-breed puppies like malamutes, Great Danes, German shepherds, and Saint Bernards have different dietary needs than, say, a Yorkshire terrier or dachshund puppy.
-Veterinarian Leslie Brooks, an adviser at Betterpet, says large-breed puppies should eat food that is specifically labeled for “large-breed puppies.”
-According to her, the mineral and calorie content in those foods is tailored to prevent large-breed puppies from growing too fast and developing bone or joint abnormalities as they grow.
+Veterinarian Dr. Leslie Brooks, an adviser at Betterpet, says large-breed puppies should eat food that is specifically labeled for “large-breed puppies.”
+According to Brooks, the mineral and calorie content in those foods is tailored to prevent large-breed puppies from growing too fast and developing bone or joint abnormalities as they grow.

-Best food for small-breed puppies
+Best overall dry food for small-breed puppies